 How to Manage Stress With Asthma

 Stress is part of daily life -- with or without asthma.
-That's why it's important to find effective ways to manage stress with asthma.
+That's why it's important to find effective ways to manage stress if you do have the disorder.
 Learning to relax before you feel stressed can help you prevent shortness of breath and avoid an asthma attack.

 Change Your Thoughts.
 Learn to change thought patterns that produce stress.
 What you think, how you think, what you expect, and what you tell yourself often determine how you feel and how well you manage rising stress levels.

 Reduce Your Stressors.
 Identify the major stressors in your life such as money problems, relationship problems, grief, too many deadlines, and lack of support.
-If you can't resolve these stressors alone, get professional help for problems that are too difficult to deal with by yourself.
+If you can't resolve these stressors alone, get professional help.

 Avoid Stressful Situations.
 Try to avoid situations that trigger stress for you.
 Practice effective time-management skills, such as delegating when appropriate, setting priorities, pacing yourself, and taking time out for yourself.